 To create a module in your application:

-3. In the Module Name field, enter a unique name.
-The Module Path* field populates with a URL-friendly version of the name you enter.
+In the Module Name field, enter a unique name.
+The Module path* field populates with a URL-friendly version of the name you enter.

-With this simple configuration in place, you can now configure the rest of your schema module.
+After this setup, configure the rest of your schema module.

 Navigating the Schema Docs Dashboard

-To view the details of a schema module, you'll use the Schema Docs Dashboard table.
+To view schema module details, use the Schema Docs Dashboard table.
 By default, the table displays 10 entries.
-You can click the pagination buttons below the table to display more entries.
+Click the pagination buttons below the table to display more entries.

-To the right of each table entry, you’ll see a View button.
-Click this button and you'll find a list of all the components in your module.
+Click the View button on the right side of each table entry to see a list of all the components in your module.

 Below is an example of how the dashboard looks: